Causal chain event graphs for remedial maintenance: Constructing CEGs for reliability analysis

+CEGs have the advantage over BNs to explicitly expressing within its topology the pathway to failure.
+More explicitly the chronological development of the failure or deteriorating processes can be captured by the root-to-sink paths.
+We can order the d-events by beginning with root causes, followed by the cascading events initiated by the root causes, \textit{i.e.} primary faults and secondary faults and so on, and ending with a failure or worn-out condition.
+Because a cause will always happen before an effect the order of these cascading events, expressed in the CEG, embodies the full causal story about what happens if a unit passes along one of its paths.
+In particular this enables us to infer the nature of a root cause.
+In this way we can use the topology of the CEG needed to examine the efffects of a given remedial act in fixing the root cause of a failure.

-\begin{example} Bushings are components in a transformer for insulation.
-In Figure \ref{fig:event tree}, we constructed an event tree for a bushing system to represent the events that may happen before maintenance.
-This tree is constructed according to the investigation report by Al Abri et.al \citep{Al2017}.
+To demonstrate how such a CEG analysis begins, consider an example of failures associated with bushing systems depicted in Figure \ref{fig:ceg}.
+Bushings are components in a transformer for insulation.
+We constructed an event tree according to the investigation report by \cite{Al2017}.
 The tree starts with classification of causes that may lead to system failures.
-This is followed by explicit causes, then symptoms.
+This is followed by depicting the potential causes, then the symptoms that might arise from these.
 The last component represented on the tree is the failure indicator.
+A staged tree next colours the vertices of $\mathcal{T}$ to embed various context-specific conditional independences that an engineer might bring to the study.
+For example, here we assume that when the environment outside the machine impacts the system negatively, system failure is conditionally independent of the exact exogenous environment.
+This assumption makes situations $v_7$ and $v_8$ in the same stage.
+The stages in Figure \ref{fig:staged tree} are $u_0=\{v_0\}, u_1=\{v_1\},u_2=\{v_2\},u_3=\{v_3,v_4\},u_4=\{v_5\},u_5=\{v_6\},u_6=\{v_7,v_8,v_{13},v_{14},v_{15},v_{16}\},u_7=\{v_9,v_{11}\},u_6=\{v_{10},v_{12}\}.$ Figure \ref{fig:ceg} presents the CEG derived from this staged tree.
+The positions are $w_0=\{v_0\}$, $w_1=\{v_1\}$, $w_2=\{v_2\}$, $w_3=\{v_3,v_4\},w_4=\{v_5\},w_5=\{v_6\}$, $w_6=\{v_9,v_{11}\},w_7=\{v_{10},v_{12}\}, w_8=\{v_7,v_8,v_{13},v_{14},v_{15},v_{16}\}$.